Cylinders (iron, steel, Nikasil, Galnikal).

 The stock cylinder base SHIM, during 1970-1975, was 11-11-1-255-001, it was aluminum, & 1/2 mm (~ .020).
 This was used for all the /5 models, & was used on all the /6 models up to 08/1975, with possibly a few being installed by the factory somewhat later.

 To reduce the compression ratio one point (1.0 in compression ratio), a thicker gasket is used, 11-11-1-257-092, which is 1.2 mm thick (0.047") and has a 97 mm hole.
-It is used IN PLACE OF -001 metal gasket mentioned in the above paragraph, WHEN compression lowering was desired.
+It is used in place of -001 metal gasket mentioned in the above paragraph, WHEN compression lowering was desired.
 There is some confusion if you look at the parts books, etc. Long ago there was a 1.0 mm thick gasket, & there were literature mentions that were sloppy about the thickness, being only approximations.
-This -092 gasket is sometimes called the "96ROZ" gasket in BMW literature.
+The -092 gasket is sometimes called the "96ROZ" gasket in BMW literature.
 It was intended for use up to 09/1975.
 It supposedly reduces CR from 9.5:1 to 8.5:1, but it cannot do that equally on all models, because it was for the R50/5, R60/5 & R60/6...and the R50 has slightly smaller bore.
 BMW probably just used approximations.
-Although it was never intended for the R75/5 per one Airhead Guru, the fact remains that is IS LISTED in the official BMW Snabb Katalog for ALL the /5 models, & isn't shown for the /6 models at all; ....THEY used the -650 gasket, which did less lowering of CR.
+Although it was never intended for the R75/5 per one Airhead Guru, the fact remains that is is listed in the official BMW Snabb Katalog for all the /5 models, & isn't shown for the /6 models at all; ....they used the -650 gasket, which did less lowering of CR.
 I get into this a wee bit more, two paragraphs downwards.

 The 11-11-1-257-092 gasket/shim, mentioned above, is, as noted, sometimes identified in BMW literature as "96ROZ", but that identification is also used for the 11-11-1-335-650 gasket noted a bit later here.
 It refers to the octane of the gasoline, but not clearly, & is not directly equivalent, even with a correction factor, to the USA method of gasoline ratings (R + M divided 2).
 Suffice it to say that the gaskets reduce the compression ratio some, compared to non-use, so that a lesser grade than premium fuel may be used.
 When the compression ratio is lowered, power output suffers.